5.1 Clinical aspects

 This phase lasts 2 to 4 days.

 • Koplik’s spots: tiny bluish-white spots (2 to 3 mm) on an erythematous base, found on the inside of the cheeks.
 They appear 1 to 2 days before the rash, and last 2 to 3 days.
-This sign is specific of measles infection, but hard to identify.
+This sign is specific of measles infection but is not always present.
 Observation of Koplik's spots is not required for diagnosing measles.

-• the rash starts at the forehead and spreads progressively downward to the face, neck, chest, abdomen, and lower extremities over 3 to 4 days.
+• The rash starts at the forehead and spreads progressively downward to the face, neck, trunk, abdomen, and lower limbs over 3 to 4 days

 Recovery phase

-Pigmented skin takes on a tigroid appearance, and then desquamates intensely for 1 to 2 weeks.
+Pigmented skin takes on a striped appearance and then desquamates intensely for 1 to 2 weeks.

 5.1.3 Differential diagnosis